 Liquidity risk is the risk that the Company will not be able to meet its financial obligations as they fall due.
 The Company manages liquidity risk through the management of its capital structure.
 To mitigate this risk, the Company has a planning and budgeting process in place to determine the funds required to support its ongoing operations and capital expenditures.
-The Company ensures that sufficient funds are raised from equity offerings or debt financings to meet its operating requirements, after taking into account existing cash balances, expected exercise of share purchase warrants, and stock options.
+The Company ensures that sufficient funds are raised from equity offerings or debt financings to meet its operating requirements, after considering existing cash balances, expected exercise of share purchase warrants, and stock options.
+The Company's ability to continue as a going concern involves significant judgements and estimates while determining forecasted cashflows and is dependent on the Company's ability to obtain financing (Note 1).
+As at December 31, 2022, the Company had cash of \$677,473 (December 31, 2021 - \$1,341,573) to settle current liabilities of \$1,628,657 (December 31, 2021 - \$891,862).
+Most of the Company's financial liabilities have contractual maturities of 30 days or less and are subject to normal trade terms.